ui-extension

 You can add this module to your project using the following method.

-Add dependency in your project's SweetDependency configuration file.
+Add dependency in your project's gradle/libs.versions.toml.

-Configure dependency in your project build.gradle.kts.
+Configure dependency in your project's build.gradle.kts.

 Traditional Method

-Configure dependency in your project build.gradle.kts.
+Configure dependency in your project's build.gradle.kts.

 implementation("com.highcapable.betterandroid:ui-extension:<version>")